 While you’re waiting for ADOX, Ferrania, or Godot, you might try reloading old 126 cartridges with 35mm film.
 You could also reload old 110 cartridges with 16mm movie film, or cut down your favorite 35mm film.
 The original Pocket Instamatic cameras rely on the one-per-frame perforations of real 110 film to lock the film advance thumb slider when a frame is properly positioned.
 One work-around is to cut a notch in right side of the bottom lip of the cartridge, avoiding the little button that the cartridge presses when the camera is loaded.
 This is illustrated in a photo.net forum discussion (which also includes my post with the full text of the e-mail I received from Kodak technical support about the availability of 110 film in July 2009).
 When the button isn’t pressed (usually when the camera isn’t loaded), the film advance slider will not lock.
 After one full stroke of the slider resets the shutter, you can advance the film until the next frame number shows in the cartridge window.

 The original 1972 Pocket Instamatics had exposure meters set to a fixed ISO 80.
 (That was the speed of the original Kodacolor II negative film.
 Kodak labs reportedly push-processed the ISO 64 Kodachrome and Ektachrome slide films slightly to compensate for the underexposure.)
 If you’re going to bother with reloading cartridges for these cameras, Kodak’s new fine-grained Ektar 100 would seem the best choice.
 Lomography’s ISO 200 Color Tiger color negative film should work well too; the 1.3-stop overexposure may yield finer grain than exposure at the rated speed.
 (Lomography’s Peacock slide film will look unacceptably washed-out if it’s processed as slides in E-6 chemistry.
 But it may benefit from the overexposure if it’s cross-processed as negatives.)
-Any users of the planned ADOX 400 black and white film would have to process it themselves, so appropriate adjustment of developer time could compensate for the overexposure.
+Any users of Lomography Orca black and white film would have to process it themselves, so appropriate adjustment of developer time should compensate for slight overexposure.
 ISO 200 or 400 would be a better choice for the cheap meterless cameras that were the last of the 110 breed.
 That’s probably why Kodak offered the now-discontinued MAX Versatility 400 as the last official 110 film.

 Some 110 cameras from the late 1970s (including the Trimlite Instamatic 48 that succeeded the Pocket Instamatic 60) have a feeler that detects a little plastic ridge on the right edge of the cartridge.
 The ridge sets the meter to “low speed,” which Kodak never officially defined but was apparently ISO 80.
 Kodacolor 400 cartridges of that era lacked this ridge, so they set the meter to “high speed” (also undefined, but probably ISO 400).